FriendsOfCake/cakephp-upload/README.markdown

     * Any valid image type
 * `saveDir`: Can be used to turn off saving the directory
   * Default: (boolean) `true`
   * Note: Because of the way in which the directory is saved, if you are using a `pathMethod` other than flat and you set `saveDir` to false, you may end up in situations where the file is in a location that you cannot predict.
-This is more of an issue for a `pathMethod` of `random` than `primaryKey`, but keep this in mind when fiddling with this option
+This is more of an issue for a `pathMethod` of `random` and `randomCombined` than `primaryKey`, but keep this in mind when fiddling with this option

 ## Thumbnail Sizes and Styles